Emlen Etting Research Collection

 Etting’s work was exhibited for the first time back home in Philadelphia at the Edward Side Gallery in 1930.
 One year later his work was shown again at the Galerie Jeanne Castel in Paris.
 During these years he began to experiment with film and would make a number of avant-garde short films.
 Settling down in Philadelphia, Etting married the Italian-American photographer, writer and socialite Gloria Braggiotti in 1938.

 During World War II, Etting served in the psychological warfare division of the Office of War Information.
-Charged building morale in war-torn France, he was the first Allied radio reporter to contact and speak over the Paris Underground Radio Station.
+Charged with building morale in war-torn France, he was the first Allied radio reporter to contact and speak over the Paris Underground Radio Station.
 Etting recorded the experiences of newly-liberated French people and later collaborated with Orson Welles on a recording titled “The Liberation of Paris.”
 Present at the liberation, Etting’s sketches of the event appeared in a number of publications.

 Emlen Etting taught at the Temple Tyler School and the Philadelphia College of Art.
 His work is in a number of important collections and in 1982 his public sculpture Pheonix Rising was installed at Philadelphia’s City Hall in Dilworth Plaza.
 Etting died of Parkinson's disease on July 20, 1993.